javisar/ONI-Modloader/README.md

 -----------
 * Please DON'T REPORT BUGS you encounter to Klei while mods are active.
 * BE AWARE that many of the mods are still a WIP and may fail.
 If you are having problems use a clean ONI installation and try to test the mods one by one to narrow the error.
 Then post a issue in github.
-* We do not take any responsibility for broken saves or any other damage.
+* We DO NOT take any responsibility for broken saves or any other damage.
 Use this software at your own risk.
-* If you load a savegame, it requires that you have exactly the same mods when you saved it.
+* If you load a savegame, it probably requires that you have exactly the same mods when you saved it.

 This project uses source code of and is based on: [Harmony](https://github.com/pardeike/Harmony), [ModLoader Installer](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller), [Besiege Modloader](https://github.com/spaar/besiege-modloader), [OnionPatcher](https://forums.kleientertainment.com/topic/81296-mod159-materialcolor-onionpatcher/)

-**NOTE**: Compiled for **Q2-312713**
+**NOTE**: Tested on **LU-361684**

 **Report Bugs** for ONI-Modloader here: https://github.com/javisar/ONI-Modloader/issues